sebastiankorkko/CWPClient/README.md

      * Switched ConstraintLayout to CoordinatorLayout.
 Didn't fix the connectivity issue (originally I thought it was internal issue).
 Shame on me for not using enough debug-messages.
      * Issue with networking in API 25, have not had the time to fix it by implementing separate threading for sending data.
      * Random issue, where the top bar and the menu-button went missing when coming back to the app from the OS.
 Was unable to replicate the issue with consistency and may be present.
+* I was running out of time so some aspects are lacking as I prioritized the functionality of the program over documentation (code commenting) and textual UI notifications.